schematical/chaos-engine/README.md

 #####Smell:
 It would be cool to have certain thins emit smells that could attract creatures(NPCs) with better smell and hearing, but worse vision.

 Objects could emit a certain smell for a range.
-Dead NPCs might emit a smell for 10 tiles starting 100 cycles after they are dead and incrasing.
+Dead NPCs might emit a smell for 10 tiles starting 100 cycles after they are dead and increasing.

 Ideally creatures would detect this smell and come to feed.